juan-karacho/pocket-hang-drum/README.md

 # if I built a second version then I would...

 * either ommit the joystick or use a better joystick.
-The one I used is too noisy so I could not use it for pitch bend.
-Thats why I came up with the transpose and release functionality for the joystick, it should have other functionalities.
+The one I used is too noisy so I could not use it for pitch bend, tremolo or anything performance oriented.
+It was already installed to the box when I found out so I added the transpose and release functionality.
 * play around more with the proximity mode of the MPR121.
 Hopefully this can add touch sensitivity and velocity sensitivity.
 * add a voltage regulator, external power connector (probably compatible to guitar pedals) and 9V battery pack
 * add switches,  on the side of the instrument to add more soundshaping capabilities: Wave form selector, ADSR, scale selector, looper, volume control, FX, ...